dorny/paths-filter/README.md

 # What's New
+- Fixed compatibility with older (<2.23) versions of git
 - Support for tag pushes and tags as a base reference
 - Fixes for various edge cases when event payload is incomplete
   - Supports local execution with [act](https://github.com/nektos/act)